micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

 *X_rent.csv*, *X_train_rent.csv*, *X_test_rent.csv*, *y_rent.csv*, *y_train_rent.csv*, *y_test_rent.csv*

 OPTIONAL: Function *add_nearestApartments_medianPrice_forModel()* can be used to create a new column with a price-estimate for every apartment based on its nearest-neighboors-apartments in the train-dataframes.
-That created column can be used as a independet variable in Linear Regression models in module *modeling.py*, as they are unable to handle complicated non-linear relationship between coordinates-information (Latitude, Longitude) and the dependent-variable (buy-/rent-price).
+That created column can be used as a independet variable in Linear Regression models in module *modeling.py*, as they are unable to handle the complicated non-linear relationship between coordinates-information (Latitude, Longitude) and the dependent-variable (buy-/rent-price).
 But by default this function is deactivated (but can easily be activated) because its very time-intensive to calculate and all in all the Linear Regression models are beaten by the *Random Forest Regression* and *K-Nearest Neighbors Regression* models, which also work well without that created independent variable (see next chapter Modeling for details).

 ## Modeling